Mandevilla vines are popular patio and outdoor plants with colorful flowers. As a tropical plant, it does well in warm environments.

 - Plants that attract beneficial insects to control aphids: Clover, mint, dill, fennel, and yarrow

-Other low toxicity bug control solutions include horticultural oil, sticky traps, soap sprays, diatomaceous earth to control aphids and other common pests.
+Other low-toxicity bug control solutions include horticultural oil, sticky traps, soap sprays, and diatomaceous earth to control aphids and common mandevilla pests and diseases.

 Chemical Ways To Control Aphid Colonies

-There are also pesticides available to help keep an aphid infestation from consuming your Mandevilla.
+Pesticides are also available to help keep an aphid infestation from consuming your Mandevilla.

 Here are a few top choices down at the garden center: